-Strength parameters of male and female agricultural workers in different postures were measured on "strength measurement set-up" (Fig.1) developed at Central Institute of Agricultural Engineering, Bhopal, India.
+Strength parameters of male and female agricultural workers in different postures were measured on "strength measurement set-up" (Figure 1) developed at Central Institute of Agricultural Engineering, Bhopal, India.
 Steering wheel column angle was simulated to the angle given/set on standard tractors.
 Steering wheel column angle was about 640 with the horizontal axis and steering wheel rim diameter was 44 cm.
-The seat height from the base of rig is 38 cm.
-The width and depth of the seat are 45 and 30 cm respectively.
-Total back rest height of the seat is 47 cm from SRP (39 cm back rest and 8 cm open) and having seat pan tilt of 50 backward.
+The seat height from the base of the rig is 38 cm.
+The width and depth of the seat were 45 and 30 cm respectively.
+Total back rest height of the seat was 47 cm from SRP (39 cm back rest and 8 cm open) and having seat pan tilt of 50 backward.
 In place of seat cushion 2.5 cm plywood was used.
-A 2500 N load cell (Novatech make) with digital load indicator was used for measuring the thrust exerted on the pedals by the selected operator and average of repetitions was considered to analyze the result (Fig. 2 to Fig. 4).
+A 2,500 N load cell (Novatech make) with digital load indicator was used for measuring the thrust exerted on the pedals by the selected operator and average of repetitions was considered to analyze the result (Figire 2 to Figure 4).
 Set-up could be adjusted up to 110 cm in front of seat reference point (SRP) and 57 cm below SRP for the position of foot pedal.
-Due attention was also given while adopting standard terminologies and measurement techniques.
+Due attention was also given while adopting standard terminologies and measurement technique.